Stroke Program

 Pre-Hospital Care

-We work with our Pre-hospital providers (EMTs & Paramedics) to improve the transition from home to hospital.
+We work with our Pre-hospital providers (EMTs and paramedics) to improve the transition from home to hospital.
 When we know a stroke patient is coming in by ambulance, we can initiate care more quickly when they arrive.
 When a call comes in from an ambulance en-route with a possible acute stroke patient, the Stroke Team is activated and the process begins to rapidly assess and treat the patient.
-Collaboration with our local EMS providers is critical in starting the process before the patient even arrives at the Emergency Department.
-When our pre-hospital providers know what we do and how they can impact patient care, the system becomes for effective and efficient.

 Emergency Department

-The Emergency Department (ED) is where the determination is made whether a patient will qualify for Thrombolytics (clot-busting drugs) for stroke treatment.
-Time is of the essence when a stroke-patient arrives at the ED.
-The goal of 60 minutes from door to treatment, if a patient is to recieve thrombolytics, includes a full work-up to ensure they meet criteria for this potentially life-altering treatment.
+The Emergency Department (ED) is where the determination is made whether a patient will qualify for thrombolytics (clot-busting drugs) for stroke treatment.
+Time is of the essence when a stroke patient arrives at the ED.

 Inpatient Units

-Stroke management goes beyond the possibility of Thrombolytics for most Stroke patients.
-Management of Stroke and TIA includes working to ensure all patients receive the evaluation and management for stroke risk factors.
-Secondary prevention is an important aspect of stroke care to prevent those TIAs from becoming a stroke, or strokes from re-occurring.
-Stroke education, creating and maintaining systems of care, monitoring of how well we do, and making recommendations for improvement are all areas the Stroke Program tries to affect.
+Secondary prevention is an important aspect of stroke care to prevent those TIAs from becoming a stroke, or strokes from recurring.
+Stroke education, creating and maintaining systems of care, monitoring how well we do, and making recommendations for improvement are all areas the Stroke Program tries to affect.

 Discharge

-There are many things that can be affected related to stroke care that can occur after discharge.
-Ensuring the best possible care is provided for our patients throughout their stay and beyond is an important stroke program goal.
 Developing systems to better communicate with post-discharge provider for stroke care and rehabilitation makes for a smoother transition from hospital to rehabilitation and home.
-Stroke education provided to patients and families can impact the risks of having a cerebrovascular event from reoccurring, and help them understand the prognosis for treatment.
-The program also works with all healthcare providers to promote "Best Practices" for stroke care throughout the continuum of care.
+Stroke education provided to patients and families can impact the risks of having a cerebrovascular event from recurring, and help them understand the prognosis for treatment.